Criminals behind mass attacks share many common traits, Secret Service says in new report

 In 24 of the attacks, the alleged criminal used a firearm.

-High-profile attacks reviewed by the Secret Service included the killing of 23 people in a mass shooting at an El Paso, Texas Walmart; another mass shooting resulting in the death of 12 people at an office building in Virginia Beach, Virginia; and an Aurora, Illinois warehouse shooting that result in the murder of five people.
+High-profile attacks reviewed by the Secret Service included the killing of 23 people in a mass shooting at an El Paso, Texas, Walmart; another mass shooting resulting in the death of 12 people at an office building in Virginia Beach, Virginia; and an Aurora, Illinois, warehouse shooting that result in the murder of five people.

 In 87 percent of the attacks, the perpetrators had experienced at least one stressor five years before, and 81 percent experienced at least one stressor within a year of the attack, the Secret Service said.